Home > Analyses > Consumer Cyclical > NIKE, Inc.

 Risk Analysis

-The table below outlines key risks associated with investing in NIKE, Inc., highlighting their likelihood and potential impact on the company’s performance.
+Below is a concise overview of the key risks associated with investing in NIKE, Inc., highlighting their likelihood and potential impact:

 CategoryDescriptionProbabilityImpact